shaussler/TheoreticalUniverse/documentation/faraday_tensor.rst

 Mr. Heaviside proposed the vector form of the Maxwell equations which is the most widespread formulation today.
 I therefore start from there and unpack into a form closer in spirit to the 1865 maxwell equation.
-The equations consist of two inhomogenous vector equations (Gauss's law and Ampere's circuital law with Maxwell addition):
+The equations consist of two inhomogenous vector equations (Gauss's law and Ampère's circuital law with Maxwell addition):

 .. math::